mylofi/localfirstweb.dev/_posts/2023-05-29-i-wrote-a-static-web-page.md

 isn’t good.
 And then suddenly, it dawns on you just how much of your life is beholden to the cloud.
 Your documents don’t load.
 Your photos don’t sync.
 Your messages don’t send.
-Without necessarily consciously realizing it, we have all moved most of our online existences to [other people’s computers](https://www.chriswatterston.com/article/success-of-my-there-is-no-cloud-sticker)!
+Without necessarily consciously realizing it, we have all moved most of our online existence to [other people’s computers](https://www.chriswatterston.com/article/success-of-my-there-is-no-cloud-sticker)!

 Now, of course, there are many advantages to this shift: collaboration, backups,